Raining Up

-Raining Up is Máiréad Nesbitt's solo musical album, which was recorded and published in 2001 by Vertical Records, UK.
+Raining Up is Máiréad Nesbitt's debut solo music album, which was recorded and published in 2001 by Vertical Records, UK.
 It was also released in North America 2006 under the label Manhattan.
 The musical CD contains a combination of traditional Irish, Scottish and newly composed Irish and contemporary tunes.
 Tracks were written by Máiréad and her brother Karl.

 The album was produced by Manus Lunny and Colm O'Foghlú.

 The album peaked on the Billboard World Music album chart at #12 in 2006.